 In the meantime, William grew sicker in the psychiatric unit, and he had to be transferred to a hospital.
 Shortly thereafter the question of needing feeding tubes came up.
 According to William’s directive, he didn’t want feeding tubes to prolong life when there was a life-threatening condition.

-This all took a lot of communications between a caring network of William’s family and friends.
-We utilized the technology provided by Google (Google Drive) for ease of communication between everyone.
+This all took a lot of communication between a caring network of William’s family and friends.
+We utilized Google Drive for ease of communication between everyone.

 It became clear to us that people need to be educated about what is involved in being a Power of Attorney and a Health Care Proxy: